LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[INTELLIGENCE-A]] - intelligence is compression
 - [[INTERDISCIPLINARITY-A]] - How do we create an interdisciplinary course?
 - [[INTERVIEWING-A]] - No Title
+- [[INTO-PERSPECTIVE]] - Putting world wide challenges and push for innovation into perspective
 - [[INTRINSIC-EDUCATION-A]] - INSIGHT: I feel like the real goal of education is to figure out how to genuinly explore
 - [[IPCC-TRANSITION]] - IPCC AR6 sees transition needs in 5 realms
 - [[JUST-TRANSITION-PRINC]] - Just Transition Principles